wizardguy/BlogSampleCode/README.md

 ### 4) VIPERTest
 VIPER is a new architecture for app design.
 I build a test project to have a try of using VIPER to create a simple app.
 Wish you get the core idea of VIPER concept in this sample and refresh your understanding of the common MVC architecture.

+### 5) ScrollTest
+ScrollTest is a demo that shows the basic gesture processing logic in UIScrollView.
+Understanding this logic would make it easy to implement gesture handling on the subview of the UIScrollView.